farlee2121/DevEssentialsBlog/content/draft/2022-09-05-Software-Beliefs.md

 - Unit tests should read clearly, even if you have to factor out work (Test Data pattern is helpful here)
 - Tests suites require design, maintenance, and refactoring like any other code
 - Test first or at least include tests in same (small) commit as the code you're testing.
+- Unit of reuse is the unit of release (Agile Principles, Practices, and Patterns)

 Q: what beliefs about work tracking?
 - more impactful if wrong